 COVID PANDEMIC HAS CREATED "A TSUNAMI OF MENTAL HEALTH NEED."

 The Covid-19 pandemic has had a significant impact on the mental health of many in the population.
 It has added to an already long waiting list for mental health services provided by the HSE.
 In a 2020 report[4] HSE specialists spoke of the increased demand for mental health services.
-They warned that a "tsunami of mental health needs will arise sometime after the initial pandemic peak, will persist for months to years afterwards and will be compounded by the economic impact of the pandemic[5] ". psychotherapy will have lengthened.
-This predicted mental health emergency is hitting both IACP's proposals for an extension of eligibility for tax relief and an exemption on VAT would make an young and old hard.
-Healthcare staff on the front line important contribution to Ireland's public health of the Covid-19 response are also an 'at risk' group likely to be affected, with ongoing and long-term neglected.
+They warned that a "tsunami of mental health needs will arise sometime after the initial pandemic peak, will persist for months to years afterwards and will be compounded by the economic impact of the pandemic[5] ".

+This predicted mental health emergency is hitting both young and old hard.
+Healthcare staff on the front line of the Covid-19 response are also an 'at risk' group likely to be affected, with ongoing and long-term mental health implications, which is predicted to be reflected in higher absenteeism rates if ignored or neglected.

 The mental crisis in Ireland generated by the Covid-19 pandemic is taking place against a background of relatively low public spending on mental health in Ireland, comprising 6% of the overall health budget.
 This compares with Scandanavian countries spending between 10% and 12% on mental health as a proportion of overall health spend, while in the UK and Germany expenditure on mental health accounts for 12% of the overall health budget.
+Ireland's underspending on mental health is reflected in long waiting lists and waiting times for counselling and psychotherapy support.
+In 2020 figures released under the Freedom of Information Act revealed that there were 5,200 people on waiting lists for the HSE's National Counselling Service.
+In the twelve months that have passed since those figures were published, it is more likely that those waiting lists will have grown even further.
+The waiting times for urgent and sometimes lifesaving counselling and psychotherapy will have lengthened.